-Until I moved to San Francisco in my early 20s I’d always heard of Tahoe and people going to Tahoe for the summer or staying in a lodge for skiing at Tahoe for the winter and I never got it.
-It seemed so common and yet so exclusive.
+Until I moved to San Francisco in my early 20s I’d always heard of Lake Tahoe and people going to Tahoe for the summer and water skiing and stuff, but I’d never done anything like that.
 Well, it turns out that we have our own similar destination in the Pacific Northwest: Lake Cushman on the Olympic Peninsula.

 Both Chris and I have been going to Lake Cushman since we were kids and it never occurred to us that we’d been having this same sort of exclusive, mountain lake experience.
 But do you know what?
 It’s not an exclusive experience and there are so many ways to experience this awesome, diverse PNW destination, and there is so much you can do!

 - Where is Lake Cushman